parsaBehjatTabrizi/training-a-svm-model-on-heart-attack-data-set-/README.md

-# Heart Attack Risk Prediction using SVM Model
+# Heart Attack Risk Prediction, using SVM Model

 This repository contains a machine learning model that predicts the risk of a heart attack using Support Vector Machine (SVM).
 The project includes the dataset, the trained SVM model, and the Python code used to build and evaluate the model.